Tokio Emoto: Biography

 Emoto's father is Akira Emoto, his mother is Kazue Tsunogae, and his brother is Tasuku Emoto.
-He is left-handed.

 In 2003, Emoto had his acting debut in the film, Jam Films S.

 Up until around 2011, he maintained a part-time job in Shimokitazawa while acting.
 As of July 2015, his job was in a T-shirt shop.

+Personal life

+Emoto married actress Mari Iriki on her 30th birthday on February 16, 2020.
+The two met in 2008 while co-starring in a drama and became close.
+After being friends for 12 years, they began dating in the fall of 2019.

+In June 6, 2022, Iriki announced through a post on her official social media account that she had divorced Emoto but that the two would remain friends.
+This was later confirmed by both agencies, who asked for their continued support of the two as individuals.